 Utilise the space in your small bedroom effectively with these five nifty tips on organising furniture

 So, you’ve done as much as you can to salvage every free square inch in your bedroom, and yet it seems overbearing.
 Don’t stress – there are several ways in which you can avoid a cluttered scene.
-These five smart ways of organising your furniture will bring out your room’s full potential:
+These five smart ways of organising your furniture will bring out your room’s full potential and give a perfect bedroom design:

 1. Choose a bed proportional to your room size.
 Too big a bed will eat up bedroom space.
 Try to place it in the centre of the most